The Superconductivity of Sr$_2$RuO$_4$ Under $c$-Axis Uniaxial Stress: Introduction

-These effects of in-plane stress suggest that $T_\text{c}$ could rise even further under strong compression along the $c$ axis. $c$-axis compression raises the energy of the $xz$ and $yz$ bands relative to the $xy$ band, and expands the $\gamma$ sheet.
-This sheet is expected eventually to undergo a transition from an electron-like to a hole-like geometry.
-Because this transition occurs at two points in $k$-space [the $X$ and $Y$ points--- see Fig.~\ref{fig:DFT}(c-d)], the spike in the Fermi-level density of states (DOS) is expected to be stronger than for in-plane stress, and $H_\text{c2}$ and $T_\text{c}$ might therefore increase correspondingly further.
-Alternatively, there could be a transition into a magnetically ordered state.
-The electron-to-hole Lifshitz transition has been studied theoretically~\cite{Hsu16_PRB, Liu18_PRB, Facio18_PRB, Frantisek19_PRB, Romer19_PRL}, and Ref.~\cite{Liu18_PRB} predicts a transition to spin density wave order.
-In cubic BaRuO$_3$, proximity of the Fermi level to a Van Hove singularity in the DOS induces ferromagnetism~\cite{Jin08_PNAS, Han16_PRB}.
-The electron-to-hole Lifshitz transition has been achieved in \SRO{} through epitaxial strain ~\cite{Burganov16_PRL}, and substitution of La for Sr~\cite{Kikugawa04_PRB_1, Kikugawa04_PRB_2, Shen07_PRL}.
-However, in both cases the superconductivity was suppressed by disorder.
+Naively, then, $T_\text{c}$ and $H_\text{c2}$ might be expected to rise even further under compression along the $c$ axis.
+This raises the energy of the $d_{xz}$ and $d_{yz}$ bands relative to the $d_{xy}$ band, and the resulting transfer of carriers expands the $\gamma$ sheet, pushing it towards a Lifshitz transition from an electron-like to a hole-like geometry~\cite{Burganov16_PRL}.
+This transition occurs at both the $X$ and $Y$ points --- see Fig.~\ref{fig:DFT}(c-d) --- so the increase in the Fermi-level density of states (DOS) as it is approached is expected to be larger than for the electron-to-open Lifshitz transition induced by in-plane stress.
+This electron-to-hole transition has been approached, and crossed, in thin films through epitaxial strain, and in bulk crystals by substitution of La for Sr~\cite{Kikugawa04_PRB_1, Kikugawa04_PRB_2, Shen07_PRL}, but in both cases the superconductivity was suppressed by disorder.

-We demonstrate here elastic compression by 3.2~GPa, a record for bulk \SRO{}, and present evidence that this is roughly halfway to the electron-to-hole Lifshitz transition. $H_\text{c2}$ increases, following general expectations for increasing Fermi-level DOS.
-However, in striking contrast to the effect of in-plane uniaxial stress, $T_\text{c}$ decreases, which provides a major new constraint on theories of the superconductivity of \SRO{}.